Master in Geoinformatics: Career Path

 • Preparing students for careers in the field of Geoinformatics, such as GIS analysts, geospatial data scientists, cartographers, and more

-The vision of a Master's in Geoinformatics program may be to educate the next generation of geospatial professionals who will use their skills and knowledge to solve complex real-world problems and make a positive impact on society.
-This may involve equipping students with the technical skills and knowledge necessary to use geospatial technologies effectively, as well as developing their critical thinking and problem-solving abilities so they can apply their skills in a variety of contexts.
+The vision of a Master's in Geoinformatics program may be to educate the next generation of geospatial professionals who will use their skills and knowledge to solve complex real-world problems and positively impact society.
+This may involve equipping students with the technical skills and knowledge necessary to use geospatial technologies effectively and developing their critical thinking and problem-solving abilities to apply their skills in various contexts.

 Eligibility